devmnj/My-Reactjs-Components/LoginForm/README.md

 ## 🎉 Acknowledgments <a name = "acknowledgments"></a>

- The animation and CSS was daapted from codepen.
+ The animation and CSS was adapted from codepen.